 However, there are very individuals that need their income classified as passive in accordance with the code.
 The key question is ‘Why do you need your income classed as passive for tax purposes’?
 Once you can substantiate this need to achieve this high standard, then you have to develop a plan to get there.
 But again, in my opinion, there is very little to no tax advantage to have your income classed as passive.
 You may e-mail me at dave, insert the usual symbol, businessecon.org and explain your situation and I’ll provide you some guidance or point you in the right direction.

-Article Summary – Passive Income
+Summary – Passive Income

 This article explained the difference between the general business definition of passive income ‘earning money with little or no participation in the process’ and the Internal Revenue Code’s definition.
 Remember, the IRS code is limited to two types of income.
 The first is rental property income and the second is income from a business operation provided the taxpayer has little to no material participation in that operation’s activities.

 The only advantage to have income classed as passive for tax purposes is that this income can offset passive losses.
-So if you anticipate significant losses over an extended period of time, then there is a substantial reason to get your income classed as passive in nature for tax purposes.
+If you anticipate significant losses over an extended period of time, then there is a substantial reason to get your income classed as passive in nature for tax purposes.
 The standard for passive income classification is high and very difficult to achieve for the small business owner and should only be pursued with the help of a professional.
 Make sure you understand the reason to achieve this goal and the costs associated with this classification.

 For most individuals, suffice it to say that your income is passive in nature under the general business definition.
 Hopefully, you can sit back and reap the rewards of hard work.
 And now you can earn money like it is growing on a tree.
 Act on Knowledge.